Close

 Rate of TDS Under Section 194I

-The liability to deduct TDS under Section 194I arises at the time of crediting the rent to the landlord’s account or at the moment of actual payment (via cash, cheque, or any other mode), whichever is earlier.
-The applicable TDS rate depends on the type of asset being rented:
+The liability to deduct TDS under Section 194I of Income Tax Act arises at the time of crediting the rent to the landlord’s account or at the moment of actual payment (via cash, cheque, or any other mode), whichever is earlier.
+Once this liability is established, the applicable 194 I TDS rate depends on the type of asset being rented:

-• 2% for rent on plant, machinery, or equipment
+• For rent on plant, machinery, or equipment: The TDS rate is 2%.

-• 10% for rent on land, building, furniture, or fittings
+• For rent on land, building, furniture, or fittings: The TDS rate is 10%.

-Important Note on PAN: If the landlord (payee) fails to furnish their PAN, the tenant must deduct tax at a higher rate of 20%.
+Important Note on PAN: If the landlord (payee) fails to furnish their Permanent Account Number (PAN), the tenant (deductor) is obligated to deduct tax at a higher rate of 20%.
+Ensuring the landlord’s PAN is on record is a critical step in complying with the process of rent TDS rate.

 TDS Rate on Rent Paid to an NRI